 Despite the uncertainties resulting from limited PRC tax guidance on the issue, we do not believe that our legal entities organized outside of the PRC constitute residents under the New EIT Law.
-If one or more of our legal entities organized outside of the PRC were characterized as PRC tax residents, the
+If one or more of our legal entities organized outside of the PRC were characterized as PRC tax residents, the impact would adversely affect our results of operations.
+See "Item 3.D-Risk Factors-Risk Related to Doing Business in China-Our global income and the dividends that we may receive from our PRC subsidiaries, dividends distributed to our non-PRC shareholders and ADS holders, and gain recognized by such shareholders or ADS holders, may be subject to PRC taxes under the New EIT Law, which would have a material adverse effect on our results of operations."

 Based on our analysis of the facts related to our corporate restructuring in 2005 and 2006, we do not believe that we should be treated as a United States corporation for United States federal income tax purposes.
 However, as there is no direct authority on how the relevant rules of the Code might apply to us, our company's conclusion is not free from doubt.
 Therefore, our conclusion may be challenged by the United States tax authorities and a finding that we owe additional United States taxes could substantially reduce the value of your investment in our company.
-If the United States taxing authorities successfully treated our company as a United States corporation, our company would be subject to United States federal income tax on its worldwide taxable income as if it were a United States corporation.
+If the United States taxing authorities successfully treated our company as a United States domestic corporation, our company would be subject to United States federal income tax on its worldwide taxable income as if it were a United States corporation.
 For more information, please refer to "Item 3.D-Risk Factors-Risks Related to Our Corporate Structure and the Regulation of Our Business-If we are required to pay U.S. taxes, the value of your investment in our company could be substantially reduced."